-You can enjoy them as a whole pocket sandwich, or cut the rolls into smaller bite-sized pieces.
+You can enjoy puff pastry sausage rolls as a whole pocket sandwich, or cut the rolls into mini bite-sized pieces.
 Either way, they’re delicious!
 Plus, you can add other seasonings or sauces for variations to please your whole crew.

-- 13 Ounce package puff pastry dough (defrosted if frozen)
+- 13 Ounce package puff pastry dough, such as Jus Rol (defrosted if frozen)

 - ½ Pound pork sausage (bulk or links)